Edward J. Fraughton: Recent sculpture projects

 One of Fraughton's most recent works involves a ten-year collaborative effort with fellow sculptors, Kent Ullberg and Blair Buswell.
 Commissioned by the First National Bank of Omaha, the heroic bronze installation titled, Nebraska Wilderness and Pioneer Courage, depicts an American pioneer wagon train moving west through Nebraska's wilderness during the mid-19th century.
 Encountering a herd of wild American bison, the animals quickly turn and run through the city streets toward the bank's new 40-story office building.
 As the buffalo approach an elevated pond and fountain facing the building's front entrance, a flock of Canada geese explode from the water, fly around the surrounding air space and through the windows of a glassed-in atrium housing the building's historic facade.
 The geese slowly morph from traditional bronze into modern polished stainless steel as they enter the building.
 The artistic effect and integration of all elements create a unique and startling effect in the world of contemporary realist sculpture.
 This project is the largest single installation of monumental sculpture in North America, the linear space covering an area of approximately five city blocks.

 Another more recently completed monument depicts an ancient ancestral rock-climbing Puebloan Indian descending a sheer narrow column of sandstone with a basket of corn.
-Indicative of the ancient cliff-dweller culture of the American Southwest, the twenty-foot high monument graces the new visitor's center and museum entrance of Mesa Verde National Park near Cortez, Colorado.
+Indicative of the ancient cliff-dweller culture of the American Southwest, the twenty-foot high monument graces the new visitor center and museum entrance of Mesa Verde National Park near Cortez, Colorado.